Haehnchen/trivago-firefly/README.md

 ## Project idea
 You arrived in a new city or you are planning your next trip.
 You are a photo guy.
-Use "Firefly" to get a good impressions for your next "quality" photo spots.
+Use "Firefly" to get good impressions for your next "quality" photo spots.
 Firefly helps you to find good, not mainstreamed locations for photos.

 to make photos from good places, but no typical mainstream tourist areas